Rental camper tour in Norwegian Fjords

 Glaciers and mountain landscapes - iconic holiday sceneries with a rental motorhome!
 Sognfjellet offers various activities, such as summer skiing and glacier walking at over 1400 meters.

 DAY 8 and 9 World-famous National Parks and Breathtaking Hiking Trails

 Sognfjellet to Dombås, about 130 km

-Dovre, Dombås, myskihärkä / moskus / muskox national park.
-Only chance in Europe to get closer to these amazing animals, just don't get too close!
-Remember to pack solid treking boots and windproof clothing.
-The weather is changing fast, and when prepared, you will get the most out of nature's wonders.
+Dovre, Dombås, myskihärkä / moskus / muskox national park gives the only chance in Europe to get closer to these amazing animals.
+Just, don't get too close!
+Remember to pack solid trekking boots and windproof clothing.
+The weather changes fast, and when prepared, you will get the most out of nature's wonders.

 Dombås to Geiranger-Hellesylt, about 234 km

 Geiranger is one of the most beloved tourist attractions in Norway.
 You will understand the reason for this, when you see it with your own eyes.